cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/operators.md

 # Operators and grouping symbols

-The Cloudflare Firewall Rules language supports comparison and logical operators:
+The Cloudflare Rules language supports comparison and logical operators:

 - [Comparison operators](#comparison-operators) specify how values defined in an expression must relate to the actual HTTP request value for the expression to return `true`.
 - [Logical operators](#logical-operators) combine two expressions to form a compound expression and use order of precedence to determine how an expression is evaluated.

-[Grouping symbols](/cf-firewall-language/operators/#grouping-symbols) allow you to organize expressions, enforce precedence, and nest expressions.
+[Grouping symbols](/rules-language/operators/#grouping-symbols) allow you to organize expressions, enforce precedence, and nest expressions.

 ## Comparison operators